 LGBTQ history is often missing from the school curriculum.
 That’s starting to change as states like California mandate its inclusion.
 But wherever you are and whatever grade you teach, you can make sure it’s part of your curriculum.
-This list of LGBTQ history books for kids is a great place to start—now during Pride and throughout the school year.
+This list of the best LGBTQ books for kids is a great place to start—both during Pride month and throughout the school year.

 A lovely choice for young children, this book describes the meaning behind each colorful stripe of the rainbow flag.
 Did you know that orange stands for healing?

-Sewing the Rainbow: A Story About Gilbert Baker by Gayle E. Pitman
+3. Sewing the Rainbow: The Story of Gilbert Baker and the Rainbow Flag by Gayle E. Pitman

 This is the story of Gilbert Baker, the man who created the rainbow flag, set against the backdrop of San Francisco in the 1970s at the height of the gay rights movement.

-Another gem from author Pitman, this book introduces children to renowned LGBTQ activists and lesbian couple, Phyllis Lyon and Del Martin.
+Looking for more LGBTQ books for kids by Gayle E. Pitman?
+Here’s another gem that introduces children to renowned LGBTQ activists and lesbian couple Phyllis Lyon and Del Martin.
 Watch as Phyllis and Del transform their community and fight for change across the country.

-Pride: The Story of Harvey Milk and The Rainbow Flag by Rob Sanders
+5. Pride: The Story of Harvey Milk and the Rainbow Flag by Rob Sanders

 For an introduction to LGBTQ heroes, look no further than this children’s book from Rob Sanders, which tells the remarkable and moving story of social activist Harvey Milk and his collaboration with Gilbert Baker to create a symbol of equality of inclusion.

-Stonewall: A Building.
+6. Stonewall: A Building.
 An Uprising.
-A Revolution by Rob Sanders
+A Revolution. by Rob Sanders

 Also by author Sanders, this picture book is narrated by the Stonewall Inn, the location of a raid that would spark an uprising that marked the beginning of the gay liberation movement in the United States.